Aitslab/EasyNER/tutorials/Tutorial-pipeline.md

 #### Config file arguments:
 - "input_path": input file path to the document collection (either a single JSON file or a folder of JSON files produced by the data loaders or a file/folder in the same format).
 - "output_folder": output folder path where the produced JSON files will be saved
-- "output_file_prefix": first part of the output file name, e.g. "sentences" or "pubmed25n"
+- "output_file_prefix": first part of the output file name, e.g. "sentences"
 - "pubmed_bulk": set to "true" if the PubMed Bulk Downloader is used before the Splitter module or if a folder with JSON files in the same format is to be processed; if one of the other data loaders is used before the Splitter module or a single JSON file is to be processed set to "false"
 - "file_limit": when using a folder specify the number of the files that are to be processed (PubMed bulk file numbers)
 - "tokenizer": "spacy" or "nltk"